 - Reduces utility service size, compared to 208Y/120V, because higher voltage provides lower amperage

 - Ideal for reducing voltage drop and wire size over long distances within a building or site

 - Creates unbalanced loads across phases

-- Dangerous if improperly labeled (A circuit between the high-leg and the neutral can be mistaken as 120V to ground, when it is actually 120V multiplied by the square root of 3.
+- Dangerous if improperly labeled (A circuit between the high-leg and the neutral can be mistaken as 120V to ground when it is 120V multiplied by the square root of 3.
 See Part 2 of this series for this distinction.)

 - Usually avoided in modern electrical designs.
-Sometimes an electrical utility will allow this system in limited applications to achieve 3-phase power, such as to serve a large horsepower pump at a remote site location.
+Sometimes an electrical utility will allow this system in limited applications to achieve 3-phase power, such as serving a large horsepower pump at a remote location.